SGTinkers/terawhere-laravel/docs/source/index.md

 All bookings by passengers are handled here.
 <!-- START_1b3f4e11da19ca4099a0cff58be9537d -->
-## Get offers belonging to a user
+## Get bookings belonging to a user

-**Requires Authentication Header - ** *Authorization: Bearer [JWTTokenHere]* Send a simple = true, to get a summarised version of offer.
+**Requires Authentication Header - ** *Authorization: Bearer [JWTTokenHere]*

 Returns all offers belonging to user($id)

 > Example request: